Long supports Jenkins during anthem protest - Article - TSN

 The Canadian Press

-PHILADELPHIA — Chris Long, the Philadelphia defensive end who grew up in Charlottesville, Virginia, put his arm around teammate Malcolm Jenkins as a show of unity during the national anthem before the Eagles' exhibition game Thursday night against Buffalo.
+PHILADELPHIA — Chris Long, the Philadelphia defensive end who grew up in Charlottesville, Virginia, put his arm around teammate Malcolm Jenkins as a show of unity during the national anthem for the second straight week Thursday night.

 Jenkins stood with his right fist raised in the air as he's done since last season.
-Long was to his right with his left arm on Jenkins' shoulder.

-"I think it's a good time for people that look like me to be there for people that are fighting for equality," Long said.
+He was surrounded by Long, who is white, and Rodney McLeod and Najee Goode.
+Ron Brooks took a knee behind them.

 Jenkins has been outspoken against racial injustice and has worked with law enforcement to try to better the situation.

-Long, who starred in Charlottesville in high school at St. Anne's-Belfield and went to the University of Virginia, was critical of white nationalists and the violence in his hometown last week.
+Long, who starred in Charlottesville in high school at St. Anne's-Belfield and went to the University of Virginia, was critical of white nationalists and the violence in his hometown two weeks ago.

-"It's not just a hard week for someone being from Charlottesville," Long said.
-"It's a tough week for America.
-I've said before that I'll never kneel for an anthem because the flag means something different for everybody in this country, but I support my peers.
-If you don't see why you need allies for people that are fighting for equality right now, I don't think you'll ever see it.
-Malcolm is a leader and I'm here to show support as a white athlete."
+It wasn't immediately clear if anyone on the Miami Dolphins' sideline protested.

 More AP NFL: www.pro32.ap.org and www.twitter.com/AP_NFL